(It is a bit of a mind-stretching mine field)

 Terms related to sex and gender are often confused.
 Among the medical, counseling and LGBT community, the following terms are often used:

-As with many other topics related to human sexuality, religious conservatives and liberals often use a different vocabulary when referring to transgender persons:
+As with many other topics related to human sexuality, religious conservatives and liberals often use a different vocabulary and belief systems when referring to transgender persons:

-- Generally regard sex as being defined at birth and both unchanged and unchangeable throughout a person's life.
+Generally regard sex as being defined at birth and remaining both unchanged and unchangeable throughout a person's life.

-- Refer to a person's gender as always equal to their birth-identified gender.
+Refer to a person's gender as always equal to their birth-identified sex.

-- Refer to transgender persons using the personal pronouns she, he, they, her, his, their, etc. in accordance with their birth-identified gender.
+Refer to transgender persons using the personal pronouns she, he, her, his, etc. in accordance with their birth-identified gender.

-- Religious liberals, the LGBT community, NOTAS -- those NOT Affiliated with an organized religion -- therapists, the medical community, etc.:
+Religious liberals, the LGBT community, NOTAs and NONEs -- those NOT Affiliated with an organized religion, -- therapists, the medical community, etc.:

-- Agree that sex is defined at birth, but recognize that gender identity sometimes changes later in life.
+Agree that one's biological sex is defined at birth, but recognize that gender identity sometimes changes later in life.

-- Refer to a person's gender as equal to their current gender identity.
+Refer to a person's gender according to their current gender identity.

 Other transgender terms in common usage:

-- "Gender confusion" is a term often used by religious and social conservatives to refer to the cause of why a person is transgender.
+"Gender confusion" is a term often used by religious and social conservatives to refer to the cause of a person being transgender.
 It implies that the person is merely confused about their gender identity and should seek therapy to correct the problem.
-It is considered a derogatory term by most transgende persons.
+It is considered a derogatory term by most transgender persons.

-Dysphoria" is the current term used to describe distress caused transsexual persons by their internal conflict over gender.
-It is used in the fifth (current) edition of the American Psychiatric Association's "Diagnostic and Statistical Manual of Mental Disorders.
+Dysphoria" is the current term used to describe the state of distress which is often felt by transgender persons due to their internal conflict over gender.
+It is used in the fifth (current as of 2018) edition of the American Psychiatric Association's "Diagnostic and Statistical Manual of Mental Disorders.
+Over time, dysphoria fades for many transgender persons, particularly if they undergo gender confirmation surgery.

-- "Gender expression" relates to how a person expresses their gender identity to the public via their mannerisms, clothing styles, hair style, makeup, etc.
+"Gender expression" relates to how a person expresses their gender identity to the public via their mannerisms, and choice of clothing styles, hair style, makeup, etc.

 stigmatizing because of the presence of the